johncswanson/janusgraph-docker-openshift/README-openshift.md

 ## Fork the repo
 Fork the repo `https://github.com/JanusGraph/janusgraph-docker`

-## Change the file and group ownershipe
+## Change the file and group ownership

 [Change the file and group ownership](https://developer.ibm.com/learningpaths/universal-application-image/design-universal-image/#6-set-group-ownership-and-file-permission) to root (0) for related folders.
 The following modifications apply to the `Dockerfile`:
 ```bash